pulumi/docs/content/blog/building-a-future-of-cloud-engineering/index.md

 We've become enamored by this new approach to creating software that is truly born in the cloud.
 But it's not just our own belief -- this new age of cloud engineering is working terrifically in practice.
-We have worked with training and coaching in organizations of all sizes -- small ISVs to Fortune 500 Enterprises -- to vastly improve their team efficiency and velocity.
+We have worked with organizations of all sizes -- small ISVs to Fortune 500 Enterprises -- to vastly improve their team efficiency and velocity.
 We almost always reduce configuration sprawl by an order of magnitude thanks to Pulumi, leading